Steeped in Roman history, the city of Bath is a UNESCO World Heritage site.

 With Bath featuring in the Doomsday book, it is no surprise that the city proudly pays homage to its roots.
 With 20 museums in and around Bath, there is something for everyone.

 Jane Austen Centre - The Jane Austen Centre is dedicated to celebrating Bath’s most famous resident.
-The Centre offers a snapshot of what it would be like to live in the Regency times - the fashion, food, society - everything that would have inspired Austen’s timeless novels.
+The centre offers a snapshot of what it would be like to live in the Regency times, including the fashion, food, society life, and everything that would have inspired Austen’s timeless novels.

 www.janeausten.co.uk